santhosh801/santhosh801/README.md

    - 🤝 Collaborating with others to explore innovative solutions.

 3. **Future Goals:**
-   - ☁️ Aiming to master cloud computing and DevOps practices.
+   - ☁️ Aiming to master cloud computing and DATA SCIENCE
    - 🤖 Delving into AI and machine learning to expand my expertise.

 ## 🎨 Interactive Projects